My dad’s frantic phone calls had become more and more frequent over the past year.

-Dementia Poses Many Difficult Care Decisions
+Dementia Care Decisions Are Challenging

 Dad called me one night to say that Mom was hitting him and lashing out.
 She had been incontinent for quite a while, too, and he just couldn’t do it all anymore.
 The poor guy—he had been an engineer at the Alcoa Corporation for 40 years.
 Who knew that taking care of his wife would prove harder than any engineering project he had ever tackled?

-Selecting a Memory Care Unit
+Selecting a Memory Care Facility